mohammad-alaa-ma/Banking-System/README.md

 **📋 1.
 Show Client List**

-🔹 Description: View a detailed list of all registered clients, including their account information.
+- Description: View a detailed list of all registered clients, including their account information.
-<br>🔹 Purpose: Allows administrators to quickly access an overview of the entire client base.
+<br>- Purpose: Allows administrators to quickly access an overview of the entire client base.

 **➕ 2.
 Add New Client**